brianz/blog/content/about.md

 software and related technology.
 I currently reside in Fort Collins, CO with my wife and twin boys.
 In addition to software I really like the outdoors, coffee and cycling.

+I'm currently employed at [AWS](https://aws.amazon.com) as a System Development Engineer.

+**All opinions here are my own and does not in any way relate to my employer.
+Any systems or tooling I discuss here are for informational purposes only, and should not be considered endorsements.**

+Posts have been a bit slow, but I'm trying to rekindle my blogging mojo.

 You can read more about my professional background on my [LinkedIn profile](https://www.linkedin.com/in/brianzambrano).
 In a nutshell, I grew up in Sunnyvale, CA and originally studied [Materials Engineering](http://mate.calpoly.edu) at Cal Poly,